Queriii/WD-Disabler/README.md

-Old method for disabling Windows Defender by unmapping (crashing) the usermode process.
-I haven't tested this in over a year, unsure of whether it would even still work.
+Old method for disabling Windows Defender by continuously unmapping (crashing) the usermode process, eventually, the kernel component stops trying to restart the process, effectively disabling Windows Defender.

+Should be more viewed as a POC as there's no support provided for mapping an unsigned driver.